 In the business community, Dewitt’s work is also well known.
 He rose to the forefront of creative marketing by photographing national advertising campaigns for organizations such as Dewar’s Scotch, Canon, and United Airlines.
 Dewitt has published nine books including California! and John Muir’s High Sierra.
 His most recent book, The Nature of Leadership, was created in collaboration with Stephen R. Covey.

 Dewitt is also recognized as a world class lecturer and speaks to audiences around the world on creativity and vision.
 His genuine style and ability to communicate with audiences make his presentations truly outstanding.
 Dewitt’s inspirational messages are further discussed in his best selling training programs.
 He is a graduate of Dartmouth College with a B.A. in drama and holds a Master’s Degree in filmmaking from the University of California at Los Angeles.
-Dewitt makes his home on the Hawaiian island of Molokai.
+Dewitt makes his home on Molokai, next to the Hui.
 See Dewitt’s work at dewittjones.com.

 Theresa Airey, holds a MFA in Photography and Fine Art, and is the author of six books, four of which pertaining to the creative process: “Creative Photo Printmaking”, “Creative Digital Printmaking”, “Digital Photo Art” and “Beginner’s Guide to Digital Photo Art.”